 Our working capital strategy continues to place emphasis on improving asset utilization with a focus on reducing the amount of working capital in the supply chain, adjusting production plans, and maintaining or improving order replenishment and service levels to end-users.
-Accounts receivable as of the end of the first quarter of fiscal 2021 decreased \$14.3 million, or 4.5 percent, compared to the end of the first quarter of fiscal 2020, primarily due to lower receivables within our international distribution network due to decreased sales in key regions during the fourth quarter of fiscal 2020, as well as a lower receivable from our Red Iron joint venture as a result of lower sales financed under the joint venture near quarter-end within our Professional segment.
-The decrease was partially offset by higher receivables from the mass retail channel of our Residential segment due to increased sales during the first quarter of fiscal 2021.
-Inventory levels were down \$63.7 million, or 8.6 percent, as of the end of the first quarter of fiscal 2021 compared to the end of the first quarter of fiscal 2020, primarily due to lower finished goods inventories in certain of our Professional segment businesses as a result of increased demand for our products.
-Accounts payable increased \$16.4 million, or 4.7 percent, as of the end of the first quarter of fiscal 2021 compared to the end of the first quarter of fiscal 2020, mainly due to increased purchases of component parts inventories, as well as incremental payables as a result of our acquisition of Venture Products.
+However, executing on certain aspects of our working capital strategy has been difficult given the current macroeconomic environment has created supply chain disruptions and more specifically, resulted in current challenges in our ability to source adequate amounts of certain component parts inventory and, in certain cases, the inability of our suppliers to meet our commodity and component parts demand requirements.
+Accounts receivable as of the end of the third quarter of fiscal 2021 increased \$6.6 million, or 2.2 percent, compared to the end of the third quarter of fiscal 2020, mainly due to higher sales to channels not financed through our Red Iron joint venture.
+Inventory levels were up \$9.4 million, or 1.4 percent, as of the third quarter of fiscal 2021 compared to the third quarter of fiscal 2020, primarily due to higher raw materials and work in process inventories in certain of our Residential and Professional business segments due to supply chain challenges that prevented the conversion of raw materials and work in process inventories in certain of our Professional segment businesses as a result of strong demand for our products that has exceeded product availability.
+Accounts payable increased \$142.7 million, or 53.1 percent, as of the end of the third quarter of fiscal 2021 compared to the end of the third quarter of fiscal 2020, mainly due to largely normalized corporate spending activity in the third quarter of fiscal 2021 as compared to the end of the third quarter of fiscal 2020, mainly due to largely normalized corporate spending activity in the third quarter of fiscal 2021 as compared to the end of the third quarter of fiscal 2020, mainly due to largely normalized corporate spending activity in the third quarter of fiscal 202